pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Dependencies
 This product requires Pivotal Cloud Foundry:

-* Elastic Runtime version 1.4 or greater
+* Elastic Runtime version 1.5 or greater
-* Ops Manager version 1.4 or greater
+* Ops Manager version 1.5 or greater

 ### Managing Jenkins

 #### Licensing

-A trial license will be created when the product is installed, which is valid for **30 days**.
+A 15 days trial license will be created when the product is installed.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
 You can update the enterprise license in the Jenkins `Manage Jenkins` section when logged in as the UAA Admin user.

 The operator's machine that is accessing the Jenkins setup page, requires an internet connection to facilitate obtaining the trial license.